wknclizu/Quorion2/README.md

 ```
 $ python main.py
 ```
 3. Execute the Java backend parser component, which is included as a submodule at `SparkSQLPlus/*`.
-Please use the following command to update it.
+Please use the following command to init and update it.
 ```
+git submodule init
+git submodule update [--remote]
+    or
-git submodule update --remote
+git submodule update --init --recursive
 ```
 4. Open the webpage at `http://localhost:8848`.
 5. .
 Begin submitting queries for execution on the webpage.